The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Interpreting Cluster Influence on QG Stellar Halo Assembly

 This increased merger activity in more massive low-mass QCGs is likely occurring in cluster outskirts or in intermediate environments (e.g., group or filament) before cluster infall (as discussed in Section \ref{sec:discussion_high_mass_interp}).
 This is consistent with predictions from cosmological simulations showing that since $z=1$, low-mass ($\log M_{\star}\sim 9.85{-}10.45$) cluster satellite galaxies experience about half of the total number of mergers before joining a cluster \citep{Simha2009}.

 Other results in our low-mass QCG sample, however, indicate that stellar halo growth in the lowest-mass cluster galaxies ($\log M_{\star} < 10$) is inhibited in dense environments.
 This includes the negative trend between \lhaloS and $M_{200}$ in the lower-\msS subsample ($\log M_{\star}=9.66{-}10$, Figure \ref{fig:results_M200}), and the cluster-to-field \lhaloS ratios of $<1$ (Figure \ref{fig:results_halo_ratios}) which are driven by the lower-mass QCGs in the full low-mass sample.

-This deficit in \lhaloS seen in lower-mass cluster QGs may be the result of their outer stellar halo material being stripped through environmental processes and added to the surrounding ICM (e.g., \citealt{Golden-Marx2023, Contini2024}).
+This deficit in \lhaloS seen in lower-mass cluster QGs may be the result of their outer stellar halo stars being stripped through environmental processes and added to the surrounding ICL (e.g., \citealt{Montenegro2023, Contini2018_ICLsim, Contini2024, Brown2024_ICLsim, Santos2025_ICLsim}).
+At $z=0.2{-}0.8$, larger amounts of ICL are detected in more massive haloes (e.g., \citealt{Golden-Marx2023, Golden-Marx2025}), consistent with the decrease in \lhaloS with increasing cluster mass for the $\log M_{\star} < 10$ cluster QG subsample (orange squares, Figure \ref{fig:results_M200}).
 Since light profiles trace stellar distributions, our results support the idea that this is driven by gravitational processes such as high-speed galaxy encounters \citep{Moore1996, Moore-1998-harassment, Bialas2015} and tidal stripping \citep{Toomre1972, Merritt1983, Merritt1985, Read2006, Fang2016}, rather than hydrodynamical processes (e.g., RPS) that affect only the gas within galaxies \citep{Boselli2006, Boselli-RPS}.
 This interpretation aligns with numerous observational studies which suggest that environmental quenching and stripping become increasingly efficient at lower stellar masses (e.g., \citealt{Peng-2010, Fillingham2016, Fillingham2018, Moutard(2018), Davies2019}).

 Additionally, these low-mass cluster QGs can serve as the minor merger companions to more massive cluster galaxies (e.g., \citealt{Lin2010, Yanagawa2025}).
 In this scenario, the stripped stellar halo material of low-mass QCGs contributes to high-mass QCG mass growth and stellar halo buildup (Section \ref{sec:discussion_high_mass_interp}).